-The application dossier will have the following documents:
+The application dossier consists of the following documents:

-a) Application / Re-evaluation Report

-- b) An Assessment of the territory and a SWOT analysis; - c) An Action Plan for the next five years.
-If you wish the charter action plan to be for more than five years please let us know, so we find an agreement with you.
-Costs will be adjusted proportionally. - d) A Sustainable Tourism Strategy for the five years; - e) Other set of necessary documents: - A signed commitment to the Charter Vision, Mission and Principles - A map (1/100,000 scale if possible) showing the boundary of the designated Protected Area(s) and the overall Charter area.
-This is not required in a re-evaluation unless the boundary has changed. - •The overall management plan for the Protected Area (or equivalent) if available - $\bullet \ \mathsf{A} \ \mathsf{small} \ \mathsf{selection} \ \mathsf{of} \ \textit{\textbf{visitor}} \ \mathsf{\textbf{communication/information}} \ \mathsf{\textbf{material}}$ - Other relevant documents providing evidence on tourism and management in the area
+- a) Application Report; - b) An Assessment of the territory and a SWOT analysis; - c) A Sustainable Tourism Strategy for the next five years; - d) An Action Plan for the next five years.
+If its duration should be more than five years, please let us know.
+Costs will be adjusted proportionally; - e) A signed commitment to the Charter Vision, Mission and Principles; - f) Another set of necessary documents: - A map (1/100,000 scale if possible) showing the boundary of the designated Protected Area(s) and the overall Charter area; - The overall management plan for the Protected Area (or equivalent) if available: - $\bullet \ \text{A small selection of } \textbf{visitor communication/information material;} \\$ - Other relevant documents providing evidence on tourism and management in the area.